1885 World Series

 The 1885 World Series (the "World's Championship") was an end-of-the-year playoff series between the National League champion Chicago White Stockings and American Association champion St. Louis Browns.
 The Series was played in four cities (Chicago, St. Louis, Pittsburgh, and Cincinnati).
-It ended in a disputed 3–3–1 tie.
+It ended in a disputed 3–3–1 tie; Chicago outscored St. Louis 36–32 in the seven games played.

 Pitcher Jim McCormick started five of the seven games for Chicago, going 3–2.